 Besides stating the obvious, what is Chair Yellen going to do about it?
 What mechanisms are going to be put in place that prevent the revolving-door phenomenon between the public and private sectors, which have help capture our regulatory intuitions.

 There are definitely answers to those questions, but Chair Yellen hasn't shared them yet, or perhaps she is busy creating them at this moment.
-The history of the Federal Reserve stating the financial industry could regulate itself during the Greenspan era, and still expected to do the "right" thing in the Yellen era; even though the financial industry acts without regard to business ethics every single day, reflected in the hundreds of millions worth of fines they had to pay to the Department of Justice, just last year alone, troubles me deeply.
+The history of the Federal Reserve stating the financial industry could regulate itself during the Greenspan era, and still expected to do the "right" thing in the Yellen era; even though the financial industry acts without regard to business ethics every single day, reflected in the hundreds of millions worth of fines they had to pay to the Department of Justice, just last year alone

 But, what if Yellen isn't na?ve, and knows damn well what is occurring within regulatory institutions and Wall Street, and that she is truly looking to create change.
 I wonder how many fellow allies she'll be able to find in an already compromised Federal Reserve, or within a mostly paid for Congress.